 - 2 tablespoon ground flax seeds - this is the perfect option if you would like the donuts to remain vegan.

 Allow To Cool

-Make sure you let the donuts cool for at least 5 mins in the donut pan before trying to remove, otherwise you risk them sticking as they are fairly delicate.
+Make sure you let the donuts cool for at least 5 mins in the donut pan before trying to remove them, otherwise you risk them sticking as they are fairly delicate.